hashgraph/stablecoin-studio/sdk/README.md

 		})
 	);
 ```

 ### DecreaseAllowance

-Decreases the supplier allowance amount for an account and a stable coin.
+Decreases the supplier allowance amount for an account and a stablecoin.
 The operating account must have the admin role.

 **Spec:**

 ```Typescript
 	Role.decreaseAllowance(request: DecreaseSupplierAllowanceRequest): Promise<boolean>;
 ```